 I used to love Nutella but it’s not vegan-friendly since it contains milk.
-I also don’t like that it has vanillin, is full of sugar and palm oil.
-But there are tons of vegan nutella redos, so I will spare you yet another.
-Even if nutella-making was out I still had it in my head to make a spread.
-One that would taste a great dissolved in a cup of coffee or spread on a graham cracker or a bagel.
+I also don’t like that it has vanillin – which is full of sugar and palm oil.
+There are tons of vegan nutella redos, so I will spare you yet another.
+Even if nutella-making was out, I still had it in my head to make a spread.
+One that would taste great dissolved in a cup of coffee or spread on a graham cracker or a bagel.
 Something rich with no refined sweeteners and, after thinking too much about Nutella, it had to have hazelnuts in it too.
-I made a coconut hazelnut spread that only sweetened with dates.
-It has a slight caramel flavor from the dates in a creamy blend with a shading of hazelnut permeating throughout.
-I’ve been very excited about developing some recipes for Roland® Foods.
-The past couple of weeks I’ve been working with their canned coconut milk.
-(For full disclosure I was paid to develop this recipe and given free Roland Foods products.
-But I was not paid or even asked to do this post.)
-Slow Cooker Coconut Hazelnut Spread sweetened with Dates (with a stove-top variation) Makes about 1½ cups This recipe is great spread on toast or graham crackers, drizzled on top of vanilla ice cream or even used as a cupcake filling.
-No matter how you use it you can feel good that this creamy coconut hazelnut spread is sweetened entirely with dates.
+I made a coconut hazelnut spread that was only sweetened with dates.
+It had a slight caramel flavor from the dates in a creamy blend, with a shading of hazelnut permeating throughout.

 - 1 (14 ounce) can of Roland FoodsⓇ Coconut Milk